 A: When treating vascular lesions with IPL, it’s normal for the area to appear a bit more red or slightly bruised immediately post treatment.
 This is an indication we were successful in targeting the hemoglobin (blood).
 Minor localized swelling and redness (similar to how your skin looks after a workout) are experienced by some, however, it subsides within a few hours.

 A: IPL stands for Intense Pulsed Light and works by a method called selective photothermolysis.
 The light travels through the skin and selectively targets the hemoglobin (protein in red blood cells) present in capillaries and acne scars.
 When the light targets the “problem,” it is essentially cooked, or denatured, and will then be carried away with immune cells during your body’s healing response.
 In other words, it will break it up into very small particles that your body will wash away with ease.

 A: Good news!
 Skin types 1-4 with sensitive, rosy skin can be treated with IPL.

 When will I see results with IPL?

 A: Since IPL works by destroying clusters of blood, it’s up to your body’s healing process to determine how long it will take to see results.
-The majority of the time, you’ll notice a 10-30% reduction in the red areas within one to three weeks after a treatment.
 We’ll work with you to help speed things up with some home care suggestions.

 Is the procedure painful?